nelson137/cs4850-final-project/README.md

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

+## About

+Author: Nelson Earle (nwewnh)

+Date: 2022-03-18

+Description: This program is a simple chat room with a server and client.
+The server can only handle one client at a time.
+A client can create new users, login, send a message, and log out of the room.
+The server will echo sent messages back to the client.

 ## How to Run

 This project is written in [Rust](https://www.rust-lang.org/).
 The minimum supported version is 1.49 [due to one of the dependencies](https://docs.rs/tracing/latest/tracing/#supported-rust-versions), however, it is recommended to run with the lastest version, 1.59.
 This is only an issue if Rust is already installed on your machine and has not been updated in over a year (version 1.49 was released on December 31, 2020).
 If so, please run `rustc --version` to verify.